pankajpatro703/digitalCom-lib/README.md

-# DigitalCommunication algorithms
+# Digital Communication algorithms
-Repository for implementation of Data compression, encryption and error correction algorithms in Digital communication.
+Repository for implementation of Data compression, encryption and error correction algorithms used in Digital communication.